constantAmateur/SoupX/README.md

 Even if you decide you don't want to use the SoupX correction methods for whatever reason, you should at least want to know how contaminated your data are.

 **NOTE:** The package focus has changed from v1.0.0 onwards.
 The basic syntax is mostly the same as before, but there are three key differences in approach.
 Firstly, you can no longer load multiple channels simultaneously and the concept of a "SoupChannelList" has been removed.
 This is emphasises that the contamination rate should be calculated independently for each channel.
-Secondly, the heuristic tools for guiding the choice of genes to use in estimating the conamination have been reworked.
+Secondly, the heuristic tools for guiding the choice of genes to use in estimating the contamination have been reworked.
 In particular, they will no longer explicitly return gene names in any fashion.
 This is to prevent users from using these genes blindly **which they absolutely should not do**.
 The `plotMarkerDistribution` function will still suggest genes, but they will only be plotted, not returned directly in any way.
 Finally, the default estimation has been switched to estimate one global contamination fraction across all cells in a channel.
 In most cases there is little evidence of a strong per-cell difference in contamination rate and even where this does exist, there is seldom the power to calculate it.

 ## Installation